Hikaru Tono

 Hikaru Tono (遠野 ひかる, Tōno Hikaru) is a Japanese voice actress affiliated with Hibiki.
-She is known for voicing Serena in Bermuda Triangle: Colorful Pastrale, Yujia Wang in Assault Lily, Sura in My Isekai Life, Suzuran in In the Heart of Kunoichi Tsubaki and Anna Yanami in Too Many Losing Heroines!.
+She is known for voicing Serena in Bermuda Triangle: Colorful Pastrale, Yujia Wang in Assault Lily, Sura in My Isekai Life, Suzuran in In the Heart of Kunoichi Tsubaki, Anna Yanami in Too Many Losing Heroines! and Matikanetannhauser in Umamusume: Pretty Derby.

 Biography

 Hikaru Tono, a native of Tokyo, was born on 5 March 1996.
 As a young child, her father recommended being an announcer after hearing her read out her homework, so she vaguely considered voice-based occupations.
 As a teenager, she was part of a choir school club and was a competitor at a national chorus tournament.
 After spending seven years of unsuccessful auditions, she finally joined Hibiki, Bushiroad's talent agency, after passing their 2017 auditions for new voice actors.

 In September 2018, she was cast as Serena in Bermuda Triangle: Colorful Pastrale.
 In October 2019, she was cast as Yujia Wang in Assault Lily Bouquet.
-In December 2020, she was cast as Matikanetannhauser in Uma Musume Pretty Derby, later reprising the role in the video game.
+In December 2020, she was cast as Matikanetannhauser in Umamusume: Pretty Derby, later reprising the role in the video game.
 In May 2021, she was cast as Eno in I've Been Killing Slimes for 300 Years and Maxed Out My Level.
 In November 2021, she was cast as Satina in Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout.
 In January 2022, she was cast as Sura in My Isekai Life.
 In March 2022, she was cast as Suzuran in In the Heart of Kunoichi Tsubaki.
 In August 2023, she was cast as Yuki in The Kingdoms of Ruin.

 Tono is the actor for Yujia Wang, a character in Bushiroad's Assault Lily franchise.
 She portrayed the character in three of the franchise's stage plays: League of Gardens (2020), The Fateful Gift (2020), and Lost Memories (2022).
 She also reprised the role in the 2020 anime adaptation Assault Lily Bouquet and the 2021 game Assault Lily Last Bullet.
 Previously, she had starred as Mei Katarina Haneda in the 2018 stage play Assault Lily x Ludovic Girls Academy: Shiroki Resistance: Yakusoku no Yukue.
 She also voices Shiori Yumeoji in the game Revue Starlight: Re LIVE (also part of a Bushiroad franchise), and she portrayed her in the Revue Starlight stage plays The LIVE Edel Delight (2022) and Re LIVE Reading Theatre (2023).

 She voices Howan as part of Mashumairesh!!, an in-universe singing unit in Sanrio's Show by Rock!! franchise.
 She voiced the character in the anime adaptation Show by Rock!!
 Mashumairesh!! and the game Show by Rock!!
 Fes A Live, and she performed in Mashumairesh!!'s 2021 single Trigger Rock.

 In 2024, she voiced Towa in Studio Apartment, Good Lighting, Angel Included and Anna Yanami in Too Many Losing Heroines!.
 She also covered Hitomi's song "Love 2000", which was used as the first ending theme to Too Many Losing Heroines!.